Planning-nl/vue3-i18n/README.md

 console.log(t(translations.hello)); // "hallo"
 ```

-Usually it's more convenient to use a resolver proxy, as you do not need to manually invoke the t function.
+> Usually it's more convenient to use a resolver.
+Then you don't need to manually invoke the `t` function.

-### Translation rules
+#### Translation rules

 When fetching a translation, one of the keys will be selected for which to return
 the value.
 The following rules apply: